neocamanga/ParallelNetworkFlow/README.md

 #### Brian Moon and Federico Baron

 ## Running the Program
-The testing datasets 50v.in through 1000v.in come from <https://github.com/SumitPadhiyar/parallel_ford_fulkerson_gpu/tree/master/dataset>
+The testing datasets 50v.in through 1000v.in come from <https://github.com/SumitPadhiyar/parallel_ford_fulkerson_gpu/tree/master/dataset>.
+An important thing to note about the datasets we are using is that the source node is 0 and the sink node is n-1. (n is number of nodes in the set)

 To run a program, follow the following paradigm:
 `$ java FordFulkerson.java`